You know what they say about those who read?

 Pitch Anything, written by master negotiator Oren Klaff, will teach you just that — to pitch anything to anyone, successfully.
 The tips and tactics that Klaff teaches are borderline genius, and I’ve already seen huge improvements in my personal life and business life based on the lessons learned from this book.
 You’ll learn how the pitch begins before a single word is said, how to set up and dominate “a frame” so your target will hear every word you say, and how to overcome objections before they ever materialize.

-Definitely put this incredibly actionable book on your reading list for 2015!
+Definitely put this incredibly actionable book on your reading list!

-Okay, so technically I first read this book in 2013, but I had to re-read it again in 2014 because it was just so good.
+OK, so technically I first read this book in 2013, but I had to re-read it again because it was just so good.
 Although The Lean Startup was primarily written for those trying to build a Silicon Valley tech company, I believe the lessons can be painted across the entire canvas of entrepreneurship.

 The Lean Startup, written by Eric Ries, is all about starting small and focusing on what the customer/client wants, rather than what you think they might want.
 It’s about asking questions and continually improving.
 It’s about letting data speak for the direction of your business rather than letting emotion and opinion drive it.